Nencki School of Ideas in Neuroscience 2022

 We believe that theoretical thinking and idea development is a skill – a skill that can be trained and developed.
-Our school will aim at teaching how to develop theoretical thinking, how to create ideas, and put their research in a broader context.
+The first edition of our school aimed at teaching how to develop theoretical thinking, how to create ideas, and put their research in a broader context.
 We want you to learn how to make sense of data.

-Our school will be divided into three parts – frameworks, metatheory and thinking tools workshops.
+Our school was be divided into three parts – frameworks, metatheory and thinking tools workshops.

-In the first section, selected theoretical frameworks will serve us as examples – together with their authors, we will discuss how different theoretical frameworks can be applied to your research – but we will also trace how they were developed.
-In the metatheory section, together with philosophers and historians of science, we will look at how ideas were and are developed, and what factors foster their development.
-In the thinking tools section, we will teach you how to think theoretically by building models, transgressing borders of your discipline, think creatively and critically – and how to find time to think.
+In the first section, selected theoretical frameworks served us as examples – together with their authors, we discussed how different theoretical frameworks can be applied to your research – but we also traced how they were developed.
+In the metatheory section, together with philosophers and historians of science, we looked at how ideas were and are developed, and what factors foster their development.
+In the thinking tools section, we tried to teach our participants how to think theoretically by building models, transgressing borders of your discipline, think creatively and critically – and how to find time to think.

 - Eve Marder (Brandeis University)

 - Luiz Pessoa (University of Maryland)